Rancor38/Jot-Down/README.md

 ## Placeholder

-If `notes.md` is empty, a placeholder message appears:
+If your notes are empty, a placeholder message appears:
 _"double-click to type something here"_

 ## License